 Aldeburgh (pronounced ALL-bur-uh ) is a cute little town on the Suffolk coast with a lot of character and culture.
 You may have heard of the Aldeburgh Music Festival, but that is actually held in the nearby village of Snape.
 There is also the Aldeburgh Carnival, which is held every August going back 170 years!
-Aldeburgh used to be fairly big port with a shipbuilding industry – a couple of the most significant vessels in English history were built there.
+Aldeburgh used to be a fairly big port with a shipbuilding industry – a couple of the most significant vessels in English history were built there.
 Today a lot of the old town has been lost to coastal erosion and Aldeburgh has become a picturesque fishing village and a seaside resort.
+The town attracts many visitors with its famous Aldeburgh Fish and Chips shop.

 Got to one of the famous Fish & Chips shops before noon to be first in line!